FelixOnline/v2/content/articles/2011-10-20-low-class-versus-no-class---jeremy-kyle-and-felix-tv.md

 subtitle: >
   Offended by last week's Felix?
 So was this guy.
 date: "2011-10-20 22:42:10 +0100"

 # Attributes from Felix Online V1
 id: "1572"
 old_path: /comment/1572/low-class-versus-no-class---jeremy-kyle-and-felix-tv
 aliases:
  - /comment/1572/low-class-versus-no-class---jeremy-kyle-and-felix-tv
+imported: true
+comments:
+ - This article is a curmudgeonly personal attack on an individual by someone who lacks the balls to reveal their true identityIn so far as singling out one person you have actually produced a more offensive article than the one you discussI am appalled that Felix will condone and publish something which is nothing more than a poorly constructed and hypocritical character defamation of one studentCowardslightly less charisma than a dead monitor lizard and equally coldbloodedI know I detest almost every single one of you fuckers but I do that anywayThats how I feel about you Mr Angry Try writing something funnyCall someone a coward for not revealing their true identity and then use a pseudonym for writing a comment CLAP CLAP CLAP Thats me applauding both the irony and your stupidityIm frankly appalled that Felix condones such moronic comments like yours on its web page I might stop using the website now because I dont like reading things that I dont lik

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - sjw209

+# Homepage control params
 headline: true
 featured: true